 We have a diverse range of mixed races and religious beliefs on my husband’s side of the family.
 In fact, some of our niece’s and nephew’s are Muslim, others are Christian, and my in-laws are Buddhist.

-Chuc Mung Nam Moi to each and every one of you, from our DIVERSE family to yours.
+Chuc Mung Nam Moi to each and every one of you, from our DIVERSE family.